 Event box

-It makes sense to be open: experiences from researchers in two very different disciplines Online
+It makes sense to be open: experiences from an Historian Online

-In this session, we'll hear the first hand experiences of two researchers from very different disciplines.
-While Dr. Sarah Fox is an Historian and Oenone Scott is a Life Scientist, both of these researchers' work would not be as effective if they did not embrace open practices in one form or another.
+In this session, we'll hear the first hand experiences Dr. Sarah Fox, an Historian whose work would not have been as effective if they did not embrace open practices.

 Dr. Sarah Fox is a social and cultural historian of eighteenth-century Britain.
 Her first book, Giving Birth in Eighteenth-Century England, was published open access in 2022 by the University of London press and was shortlisted for the Royal Historical Society's Whitfield Prize.
 Her second book, The King's Dinner: Family, Nation, and Identity on the British Table, 1760-1820, is soon to be published open access by UCL.